roadsidemultimedia/Docs/getting-started/upgrading.md

 Like Platform Pro, there isn't an upgrade path and you will need to migrate.
 However, we have included a option **DMS Toolbar &rarr; Global Options &Rarr; Advanced **Framework V2 Upgrade**, using this option enables PageLines Framework backend interface and options.
 Not all PageLines Framework options work in DMS due to specificity; but it allows you to reference your old settings as you are rebuilding your site using the DMS system.

-### Database Untouched ###

-Your content such as pages and posts will remain intact, in the database upon installation and activation of PageLines DMS.

-### CSS Changes ###

-While developing PageLines DMS, it is very difficult to prevent CSS changes from happening.
-This means that you may need to review your custom CSS and make some adjustments, correcting your custom CSS rules to align with the new elements.
+Like the instructions above, your content such as pages and posts will remain intact and your custom CSS will need adjusting to align with the new elements.

 ### Migration Steps ###